aka3257/csgo_gc-mm/README.md

 ## Planned features
 - Rest of the core features (trade ups, souvenirs, storage units, StatTrak swaps...)

-I'm still looking for the **full** CS:GO Item Schema.
-If you have a relatively recent copy of it and are willing to share it, let me know!

-## Not planned
 - Matchmaking (can't be implemented without a centralized server)

 ## Installation